-We believe that the laser cleaning equipment market has even a greater potential for growth in light of the size of the \$10 billion abrasive cleaning market, and the ancillary \$1 billion sandblasting media market, which are being pressured into obsolescence from U.S. regulatory agencies and the demands of the labor force.
-Just one of the global markets - the MRO industry, has a total market value in 2021 of \$150.64 billion with revenue forecast in 2028 of \$178.85 billion, of which total Pentagon annual spending on corrosion control alone is forecast to be \$22 billion.
+Just one of the global markets, the MRO industry, has a total market value of \$150.64 billion as of 2021, with forecast revenue of \$178.85 billion for 2028.
+Annual Pentagon spending on corrosion control alone is forecast to be \$22 billion.

-The North America MRO distribution market size was valued at \$142.65 billion in 2020 and is expected to grow at a compound annual growth rate (CAGR) of 2.9% from 2021 to 2028 according to a new report by Grand View Research, Inc..
-Various initiatives by manufacturers to attain optimum efficiency are expected to drive market growth over the forecast period.
+The North America MRO distribution market size was valued at \$142.65 billion in 2020 and is expected to grow at a compound annual growth rate (CAGR) of 2.9% from 2021 to 2028 according to a report by Grand View Research, Inc. Various initiatives by manufacturers to attain optimum efficiency are expected to drive market growth over the forecast period.
 MRO distribution is one of the critical components of the industry, which is necessary to eliminate downtime.
 As a result, industries initiate multiple scheduled and preventive maintenance processes.
 Industries, where supply activities have little direct accountability, might be driven by stock-outs rather than to any overarching supply chain plan.